piantado/kelpy/docs/stimulus-types.rst

 Sounds are simply played using ``play_sound()``:

-..note:: No additional kelpy module required.
+.. note:: No additional kelpy module required.

 .. code-block:: python